MathWebSearch/frontend/README.md

 ## Accessing Logs:
-The server maintains the search logs as a csv file.
-These logs can be accessed at `<server_url>/api/getlogs`.
+The server maintains the search queries as a csv file.
+These queries can be accessed at `<server_url>/api/getqueries`.

 ## License